chef/chef-web-docs/content/install_chef_air_gap.md

 In this section you'll install the Chef Infra Server, and create your organization and user.
-Note that to configure Supermarket later in this guide, you will need a user that is a member of the `admins` group.
+Note that to configure Supermarket later in this guide, you will need a user that's a member of the `admins` group.

 1. Download the package from [Chef Downloads](https://www.chef.io/downloads).

-2. Upload the package to the machine that will run the Chef Infra Server, and then record its location on the file system.
+1. Upload the package to the machine that will run the Chef Infra Server, and then record its location on the file system.
 The rest of these steps assume this location is in the `/tmp` directory.

-3. {{< readfile file="content/server/reusable/md/install_chef_server_install_package.md" >}}
+1. {{< readfile file="content/server/reusable/md/install_chef_server_install_package.md" >}}

-4. Run the following to start all of the services:
+1. Run the following to start all of the services:

     ```bash
     sudo chef-server-ctl reconfigure